Online Computation with Untrusted Advice: Online bin packing

-\paragraph{The Reserve-Critical algorithm.} Our solution uses an algorithm introduced by Boyar et al.~\cite{BoyarKLL16} which achieves a competitive ratio of 1.5 using $O(\log n)$ bits of advice \cite{BoyarKLL16}.
+Our solution uses an algorithm introduced by Boyar et al.~\cite{BoyarKLL16} which achieves a competitive ratio of 1.5 using $O(\log n)$ bits of advice.
 We refer to this algorithm as Reserve-Critical in this paper and describe it briefly.
+See Figure~\ref{fig:resCrit} for an illustration.
 The algorithm classifies items according to their size.
 Tiny items have their size in the range $(0,1/3]$, small items in $(1/3,1/2]$, critical items in $(1/2,2/3]$, and large items in $(2/3,1]$.
 In addition, the algorithm has four kinds of bins, called tiny, small, critical and large bins.
 Large items are placed alone in large bins, which are opened at each arrival.
 Small items are placed in pairs in small bins, which are opened every other arrival.
 Critical bins contain a single critical item, and tiny items up to a total size of $1/3$ per bin, while tiny bins contain only tiny items.
 The algorithm receives as advice the number of critical items, denoted by $c$, and opens $c$ \emph{critical bins} at the beginning.
 Inside each critical bin, a space of 2/3 is reserved for a critical item, and tiny items are placed using First-Fit into the remaining space of these bins possibly opening new bins dedicated to tiny items.
 Each critical item is placed in one of the critical bins.
 Note that the algorithm is heavily dependent on the advice being trusted.
-Imagine that the advice is strictly larger than the real number of critical items.
-This results in critical bins which contain only tiny items. \sh{By the First-Fit strategy, all of them, except possibly for a single bin, are guaranteed to be filled up to a level of $1/6$ at least. }The worst case is reached when all tiny items have size slightly more than $1/6$ while there is no critical item.
+Imagine that the encoded advice overestimates the number of critical items.
+This results in critical bins which contain only tiny items. \sh{By the First-Fit strategy, all of them, except possibly for a single bin, are guaranteed to be filled up to a level of $1/6$ at least. }The worst case is reached when tiny items form a subsequence $(1/6,\epsilon, 1/6, \epsilon, \ldots)$, while there is no critical item.
 In this case, all critical bins are filled up to a level slightly more than $1/6$.
 Hence, untrusted advice can result in a competitive ratio as bad as 6.

 \sh{Let $t$ be the number of tiny bins opened by the algorithm.
 Equivalently the advice for the algorithm could be the fraction $c/(c+t)$ instead of the number $c$.
 We call this fraction the \emph{critical ratio}.
 Then the algorithm would open critical and tiny bins as needed, maintaining a proportion between them close to the given critical ratio.
 The precise mechanism is explained in the next section.
 In a variant of Reserve-Critical the critical ratio is given to the algorithm only up to a precision of $k$ bits, and its competitive ratio has been analyzed as a function of $k$.
 This variant is introduced and analyzed in \cite{ADKRR18}.}